oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 If you find yourself in a situation where you don't have an internet connection, it can be handy to run Keycloak locally in a Docker container.
 Since the Okta Spring Boot starter is a thin wrapper around Spring Security, it works with Keycloak too.
 It does validate the issuer to make sure it's an Okta URL, so you have to use Spring Security's properties instead of the `okta.oauth2.*` properties.

-An easy way to get a pre-configured Keycloak instance is to use a sample [JHipster](https://www.jhipster.tech) application.
-You can clone one with the following command:
+An easy way to get a pre-configured Keycloak instance is to use a [JHipster](https://www.jhipster.tech)'s `jhipster-sample-app-oauth2` application.
+It gets updated with every JHipster release.
+You can clone it with the following command:

 ```shell
 git clone https://github.com/jhipster/jhipster-sample-app-oauth2.git --depth=1